 By: Janie Greenthumb

 Cannabis has two species, marijuana and hemp.
-There are cannabinoids in each species called phytocannabinoids that interact with our own endocannabinoid system and scientists are just beginning to explore this system.
-We have cannabinoids that are naturally produced in our bodies called anandamide and 2-AG.
-The most prolific phytocannabinoids that naturally occur in cannabis are: THC in marijuana and CBD in hemp.
+There are cannabinoids in each species called phytocannabinoids.
+The two most common and most studied phytocannabinoids that naturally occur in cannabis are: THC and CBD.
+They interact with our own endocannabinoid system and scientists are just beginning to explore this system.
+We have cannabinoids that are naturally produced in our bodies called anandamide and 2-AG that have similar effects as the phytocannabinoids.
+The endocannabinoid system is involved in a variety of physiological processes in the body that help regulate health.

 THC – tetrahydrocannabinol

-This is the primary psychoactive ingredient in marijuana.
+This is the primary psychoactive ingredient in marijuana that gets you high.
 Strains with high THC are very helpful because they cause an intense euphoric feeling.
-Many of our patients find it effective for alleviating pain, nausea, increasing appetite, relieving insomnia, and reducing muscle spasticity.
-If you are okay to inhale smoke/vape and a strong odor is acceptable then a good way to consume is with a joint or vape pen.
+Many people find it effective for alleviating pain, nausea, increasing appetite, relieving insomnia, and reducing muscle spasticity.
+If you are okay to inhale smoke or vape and don’t mind a dank skunk aroma then a good way to consume is with a joint or vape pen.
 You will feel the effects immediately with this method.
 If you can’t smoke/vape then tincture is a great way to consume with about a 15 min. wait time for onset of effects.
 Edibles are a much longer lasting effect that can have much more potency because of the conversion of THC in the liver.
 A good rule of thumb is to start with a low dose and slowly ingest more as needed.

 CBD – cannabidiol